hnb-rabear/excel-to-unity/README.md

 # 1. Introduction

-The core idea behind this tool is to create a tool that serves Indie Game Developers.
-This is a tool that helps design and manage databases that both Dev and Designer can use.
-Designers can easily check the stats in the game without the support of Dev.
+This tool is designed to assist independent game developers by providing a simple way to design and manage databases that can be used by both developers and designers.
+It allows designers to easily modify game statistics without needing developer assistance.

-Game projects, regardless of large or small scale, all need a Static Database.
-Depending on the scale of the project, the number of Data Tables increases, Constants and Ids will also increase accordingly.
-The problem will become more complicated if there is no effective management solution.
-Therefore, the initial goal of this tool is to manage IDs, Constants, and find a way to easily search, change IDs and Constants in a single place where the Data Table is also updated accordingly.
+Every game project, regardless of size, requires a static database.
+As the project grows, so does the need for data tables, constants, and IDs.
+Without an effective management solution, this can become complex.
+This tool aims to simplify this process by managing IDs and constants, and providing a single location to search, modify, and update these elements along with the data table.

-After a long expansion process, the tool has added many new data types, taking advantage of the power of Excel for design and management.
-Although this tool is mainly developed for RPG games - a genre of games that usually have a large Static Database, it can be completely applied to other game genres that need a large Static Database.
+Over time, the tool has evolved to include new data types and leverages the capabilities of Excel for design and management.
+While it was primarily developed for RPG games, which typically have large static databases, it can also be used for other game genres that require extensive static databases.

 # 2. Main functions